Skip to main content

 If your board or shield does not have RGB underglow configured, refer to Adding RGB Underglow to a Board.

-The number of underglow LEDs is controlled by the chain-length property in the led_strip node.
-You can change the value of this property in the <keyboard>.keymap file by adding a stanza like this one outside of any other node (i.e. above or below the / node):
+The chain-length property of the led_strip node controls the number of underglow LEDs.
+If it is incorrect for your build, you can change this property in your <keyboard>.keymap file by adding a stanza like this one outside of any other node (i.e. above or below the / node):

 &led_strip {